caseymcc/vs-tool/README.md

 For each <i>platform</i> you are interested in using (Clang, Emscripten, MinGW and/or NaCl), do the following:

 1. Copy the folder <i>platform</i>\ from this repository to C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\Platforms\\<i>platform</i>\ (or the corresponding location where MSBuild exists on your system)
+2. Copy the vs-android.Build.CPPTasks.Android.dll from <i>platform</i>\Emscripten\<i>VS ver</i> DLL to C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\Platforms\\<i>platform</i>\Emscripten
-2. To enable an existing solution to be built via vs-tool, create a a platform for it from Configuration Manager -> Active Solution Platform -> New... -> <i>platform</i>.
+3. To enable an existing solution to be built via vs-tool, create a a platform for it from Configuration Manager -> Active Solution Platform -> New... -> <i>platform</i>.
-3. To choose the toolchain to build with, edit the dropdown list at Project Properties -> General -> Platform Toolset.
+4. To choose the toolchain to build with, edit the dropdown list at Project Properties -> General -> Platform Toolset.
-3. Choose python architecture installed, edit the dropdown list at Project Properties -> General -> Python Platform.
+5. Choose python architecture installed, edit the dropdown list at Project Properties -> General -> Python Platform.
 If there is a 32/64 bit miss match link phase will fail as MSbuild will call the wrong version of tracker.exe.

 Setup for MinGW
 ---------------